naev/naev/dat/naevpedia/mechanics/shipstats.md

 ## Health Stats

-* [Absorption](mechanics/damage): Determines how much incoming damage is mitigated, however, can be overcome by weapon penetration.
+* [Absorption](mechanics/damage): Determines how much incoming damage is mitigated, however, this can be overcome by weapon penetration.
 * [Shield](mechanics/damage): The ship's first line of defense.
 Shields naturally regenerate and provide the ship with a first line of defense, absorbing weapon fire that would otherwise damage the hull.
 * [Armour](mechanics/damage): The last line of defense of a ship.
 When armour is completely depleted, the ship will begin to combust and finally, explode.
 * [Energy](mechanics/energy): Primarily used to power weapons and other outfits.
 A ship is not able to take off with negative energy.